CoursesBlogsWebinarsAll

 Generally, businesses that undertake multiple projects simultaneously or have complex projects with cross-functional teams can greatly benefit from having a PMO.

-Industries such as construction, IT, healthcare, and manufacturing often require this specialist office to ensure effective project delivery and resource management.
+Construction, IT, healthcare, and manufacturing industries often require this specialist office to ensure effective project delivery and resource management.

 However, even small businesses can benefit from a scaled-down version of a PMO to improve project success rates.